 Verify is a relationship metaclass, which signifies a dependency relationship between a Requirement and a VVCase.
-It shows the relationship when a client VVCase verifies the supplier Requirement.
+It shows the relationship when a client VVCase and an optional abstract VVProcedure verifies the supplier Requirement.

 - verifiedRequirement : Requirement [1..]
-The set of Requirements which the client VVCase verify. - verifiedByProcedure : VVProcedure [] The AbstractVVProcedures used to verify the Requirement. - verifiedByCase : VVCase [1..]
-TheVVCase that verifies the supplier Requirement
+The set of Requirements which the client VVCase verify. - verifiedByProcedure : VVProcedure [] The abstract VVProcedures used to verify the Requirement. - verifiedByCase : VVCase [1..]
+The VVCase that verifies the supplier Requirement

-The Verify metaclass signifies a refined requirement/verified by relationship between a Requirement and a VVCase, where the modification of the supplier Requirement may impact the verifying client VVCase.
+The Verify metaclass signifies a refined requirement/verified by relationship between a Requirement and a VVCase, where the modification of the supplier Requirement may impact the verifying client VVCase and optional abstract VVProcedure.
 The Verify metaclass implies that the semantics of the verifying client VVCase is not complete, without the supplier Requirement.